- Buy a print copy of this article as a booklet from Lulu.com.

 The Abhidhamma locates the physical basis for the mind in a tiny kalāpa of sensitive matter in the heart.

-The EBTs speak of the interdependence of the mind and the body, but do not locate the mind in any particular organ.
-Consciousness is experienced in the whole body.
+The EBTs speak of the interdependence of the mind and the body, but do not locate the mind in any particular physical organ.

 One of the first bits of Pali that you will hear is the anumodanā (“blessing”) chant by the monastics at the meal offering.
 These days we often use a Pali verbal form that ends in -tu.
 This is the imperative form, which conveys the sense, “may it be”.
 For example, bhavatu sabbamaṅgalaṁ, rakkhantu sabbadevatā “may you have all fortune, may the gods all protect you”.
 The sense is that the Saṅgha, by giving the anumodanā, grants a blessing to the lay community.

 But these anumodanā verses are late.
 In the EBTs, the Buddha himself gave the anumodanā, and in these early forms we find, not the imperative -tu but the indicative -ti, conveying the sense “it is”.
 Such verses are concerned not with giving a blessing, but with teaching cause and effect.
 If you do this good deed of generosity, then the following will happen.
 Not because of the anumodanā given by the Sangha, but because of the power of your own good deeds.